 can deliver a savings of over $900 annually compared to a standard equipment setup.

-The best time to run the pool’s filtration system is during off-peak hours when electricity demand is lower – typically between 6pm-10am.
+The best time to run the pool’s filtration system is during the day, when the sun is out and weather is warmest- typically between 7am-4pm.

 Golden State Pools, LLC | 1286 University Ave Ste.
 422 | San Diego, CA 92103